akumuli/akumuli-datasource/README.md

 This plugin is based on OpenTSDB datasource plugin.

+## Templating

+The datasource supports templating feature.
+The only supported variable type is "Query".
+The query format is the following: `<metric-name> <tag-name>`.
+For instance, if you want to fetch the list of hosts from the database and you have the metric name called `proc.net.bytes` and the host names are encoded using the `host` tag, you can careate the variable with name "HostName" and query string `proc.net.bytes host`.
+After that you can create a dashboard and use the name `$HostName` instead of the actual address.

 ## How to build

 The repository already contains /dist directory with build artefacts so you don't need to build it.
 If you've made any changes to the source code you can re build it using the following commands: